gjlumsden/net-core-workshop/labs/04-new-in-net-core/02-desktop-applications.md

 2. Open **Visual Studio Installer**.
 Modify you Visual Studo 2019 install.

-3. Check to see if "??" is selected.
+3. Check to see if "Universal Windows Platform development" is selected.
 If it isn't, select it and click **Apply**.
 Wait a moment or two while Visual Studio updates.

-4. Now that "???" is installed, open the Visual Studio solution ("MyDesktopApp.sln") that you created in the previous exercise.
+4. Now that "Universal Windows Platform development" is installed, open the Visual Studio solution ("MyDesktopApp.sln") that you created in the previous exercise.

 5. Add a **Windows Application Packaging Project** project to your solution.
 Name it "MyDesktopApp.Package".